On this great and glorious Sunday, May 5th, in the Year of our Lord 2013 A.D., the Eastern

 J. R. R. Tolkien has been accused on and off of all three of these 'sins' in his works, mainly of Racism (his Traditionalism is often attacked too, although that word is rarely used.
 When you come across people or posts attacking the hierarchy, patriarchal and misogynistic elements in the cultures in ME they are attacking his Traditionalistic world-view).

-you have been warned) while others are full of snooty modern superiority (I did think this was kinda
+Some of these written accusations are extremely nasty and sickening to read (this quite a disgusting rant; you have been warned) while others are full of snooty modern superiority (I did think this was kinda

 funny though).
 Like this Vedare article says: you can't make this stuff up.
 Or this.